Feyerabend/vm/basal0/TINY.md

 are however not really referenced in later recapitulations of background for the
 [free software movement](https://en.wikipedia.org/wiki/Free_software_movement),
-as they might have been.*
+as they might have been.[^rms]*

+[^rms]: Also compare Stallmans experience, who formally started the GNU project in 1983, https://www.gnu.org/gnu/rms-lisp.html

 ### Tiny internals